angelhumano/data_warehousing_analytics/README.md

 #### Number of Cyclist Collisions by Year

-We want to see how the introduction of city bikes since 2013 affected overall cyclist collisions (injuries and death).
+We want to see how the introduction of city bikes in 2013 affected overall cyclist collisions (injuries and deaths).

 ### 3. Dimensional modeling